-- 1. The University will allocate no less than 0.80% of the total ASR as of January 1, 2022 (for those employed on a 12-month basis) and February 1, 2022 (for those employed on a 9-month basis) of tenure-related academic-ranked faculty members to fund inversion, compression, and equity ASR salary increases for tenure-related academic-ranked faculty members.
+- 1. The University will allocate no less than 0.80% of the total ASR as of January 1, 2023 (for those employed on a 12-month basis) and February 1, 2023 (for those employed on a 9-month basis) of tenure-related academic-ranked faculty members to fund inversion, compression, and equity ASR salary increases for tenure-related academic-ranked faculty members.
 The amount to be allocated will be calculated after the University has applied other ASR salary increases effective the same day (Jan 1/Feb 1).
-Inversion, compression and equity ASR salary increases will be effective September 16, 2022 for those employed on a 9-month basis, and July 1, 2022 for those employed on the 12-month basis.
-The 2022-2023 inversion, compression, and equity ASR salary increases will be determined using the revised 2021-2022 ASR salary adjustment model updated with the most recent (aged) CUPA-HR salary data. - 2.
-The University will allocate no less than 0.80% of the total ASR as of January 1, 2022 (for those employed on a 12-month basis) and February 1, 2022 (for those employed on a 9-month basis) of non-tenure track academic-ranked faculty members to fund inversion, compression, and equity ASR salary increases for non-tenure track academic-ranked faculty members.
-The amount to be allocated will be calculated after the University has applied other ASR salary increases effective the same day (Jan 1/Feb 1).
-Inversion, compression and equity ASR salary increases will be effective September 16, 2022 for those employed on a 9-month basis, and July 1, 2022 for those employed on the 12-month basis.
-The 2022-2023 inversion, compression, and equity ASR salary increases will be determined using the revised 2021-2022 ASR salary adjustment model updated with the most recent (aged) CUPA-HR salary data. - (c) Compression, Inversion and/or Equity Adjustments (Year 4: 2023-2024) - 1.
-The University will allocate no less than 0.80% of the total ASR as of January 1, 2023 (for those employed on a 12-month basis) and February 1, 2023 (for those employed on a 9-month basis) of tenure-related academic-ranked faculty members to fund inversion, compression, and equity ASR salary increases for tenure-related academic-ranked faculty members.
-The amount to be allocated will be calculated after the University has applied other ASR salary increases effective the same day (Jan 1/Feb 1).
-Inversion, compression and equity ASR salary increases will be effective September 16, 2023 for those employed on a 9-month basis, and July 1, 2023 for those employed on the 12-month basis.
-The 2023-2024 inversion, compression, and equity ASR salary increases will be determined using the revised 2021-2022 ASR salary adjustment model updated with the most recent (aged) CUPA-HR salary data. - 2.
+Inversion, compression and equity ASR salary increases will be effective September 16,2023 for those employed on a 9-month basis, and July 1, 2023 for those employed on the 12-month basis.
+The 2023-2024 inversion, compression, and equity ASR salary increases will be determined using the revised 2021-2022 ASR salary adjustment model updated with the most recent (aged) CUPA-HR salarydata. - 2.
 The University will allocate no less than 0.80% of the total ASR as of January 1, 2023 (for those employed on a 12-month basis) and February 1, 2023 (for those employed on a 9-month basis) of non-tenure track academic-ranked faculty members to fund inversion, compression, and equity ASR salary increases for non-tenure track academic-ranked faculty members.
 The amount to be allocated will be calculated after the University has applied other ASR salary increases effective the same day (Jan 1/Feb 1).
 Inversion, compression and equity ASR salary increases will be effective September 16, 2023 for those employed on a 9-month basis, and July 1, 2023 for those employed on the 12-month basis.
-The 2023-2024 inversion, compression, and equity ASR salary increases will be determined using the revised 2021-2022 ASR salary adjustment model updated with the most recent (aged) CUPA-HR salary data.
+The 2023-2024 inversion, compression, and equity ASR salary increases will be determined using the revised 2021-2022 ASR salary adjustment model updated with the most recent (aged) CUPA-HR salary data. - (d) Academic Professional Targeted Market Adjustments - 1.
+Academic Professional ASRs were increased by 0.8%, effective January 1,2022. - 2.
+The University will allocate no less than 1.0 % of the total Academic Professional ASRs as of September 16, 2022, to move ASRs to new salary ranges as agreed in a Memorandum of Understanding on Academic Professional Salary Bands and Salary Adjustments, dated [date pending].
+Salary increases will be effective January 1, 2023 (12-month employees) and February 1, 2023 (9-month employees). - 3.
+The University will allocate no less than 0.8% of the total Academic Professional ASRs as of January 1, 2023 (for those employed on a 12-month basis) and as of February 1, 2023 (for those employed on a 9-month basis) to fund targeted market salary increases.
+The amount tobe allocated will be calculated after the University has applied other ASR increases effective the same day.
+Targeted market salary increases will be effective July 1, 2023 for those employed on a 12-month basis and on September 16, 2023 for those employed on a 9-month basis and willbe determined jointly by the parties prior to implementation.
+The parties will begin meeting to develop a formula for targeted market increases beginning the second week of February 2023 and will meet bi-weekly until it is concluded.